 Making time for special class activities and maintaining the routines we’ve had in place all year, like morning meetings, shows our students that we care about them no matter what time of the year it is.

-End-of-year projects seem like time-fillers at first glance, but they’re actually a really awesome opportunity for students to reflect on their growth and show what they’ve learned.
-Memory books, student portfolios, personalized letters or keepsakes, and team-building activities are great ways to celebrate students, wrap up the year, and say goodbye for the summer.
+End-of-year projects like memory books, student portfolios, and team-building activities are great ways to celebrate students, wrap up the year, and say goodbye for the summer.

-This is a also a great time for us to do our own reflections on the year while it’s still fresh in our minds!
+This is also a good time for teachers to reflect on the year while it’s still fresh in our minds!
 Grab a free reflection template to get started!

 However you spend those last couple of weeks after your statewide testing is done, I hope you and your students enjoy it and each other.
 You’ve earned it!